mwittrien/BetterDiscordAddons/Plugins/ChatAliases/README.md

 [patreon-badge]: https://img.shields.io/badge/Patreon-Support!-%23F96854.svg?logo=patreon&style=flat
 [patreon-link]: https://patreon.com/MircoWittrien

-Allows the user to configure their own chat-aliases which will automatically be replaced before the message is being sent.
+Allow the user to configure their own chat-aliases which will automatically be replaced before the message is being sent